perryflynn/serverless.industries/src/_posts/2020/2020-03-02-dingetun-yay-nay.en.md

 ## Data privacy

-The "allow cookies"-Cookiw is stored in your browser for one year and contains no user data.
+The "allow cookies"-Cookie is stored in your browser for one year and contains no user data.
 Just a `1`.

 The session cookie is stored 14 days in your browser and contains all votes